kbergsund/ideabox/README.md

 ## Learning Goals
  - Use clean HTML & CSS to match a provided comp
- - Understand hot to implement client-side data persistence
+ - Understand how to implement client-side data persistence
  - Continue exploring how to separate the data model (with a class) and the DOM
  - Begin to work with arrays in more advanced ways to filter data